-In 2015, the Company launched a comprehensive sustainability strategy focused on advancement in four areas: nutrition and health, people and communities, animal care and environmental sustainability.
-The Company's goal is to deeply embed sustainability in how it operates and create business value through addressing social and environmental issues.
-As people increasingly focus on what is in their food and how it is produced, there is significant opportunity in building leadership in sustainable meat by producing more natural, nutritious foods; lending our voice and resources to address the critical issue of food insecurity; implementing a strong animal care program; and reducing our environmental footprint.
-The Company reports on its progress against its sustainability goals using the Global

-Reporting Initiative (GRI) Standards for Sustainability Reporting and posts an annual report to its sustainability website (www.mapleleafsustainability.ca).
-This website is also regularly updated with other developments.
+The Company has in place a comprehensive sustainability strategy focused on advancement in four areas: advancing nutrition and health, valuing our people and communities, treating animals well, and eliminating waste.
+The Company views this strategy as a competitive advantage.
+The Company's goal is to deeply embed sustainability into how it operates and to create business value through addressing social and environmental issues.
+As people increasingly focus on what is in their food and how it is produced, there is significant opportunity in building leadership in sustainable protein by producing more natural, nutritious foods; lending our voice and resources to address the critical issue of food insecurity; continually enhancing a strong animal care program; and eliminating waste.
+In 2016, the Company made considerable progress in executing its sustainability priorities identified for each of its four pillars.
+The Company reports on its progress against its sustainability goals using the Global Reporting Initiative (GRI) Standards for Sustainability Reporting and produces an annual sustainability report on its sustainability website (www.mapleleafsustainability.ca).
+This website is also regularly updated with other related information and developments.